CMB Spectral Distortions from Cooling Macroscopic Dark Matter: Cooling of Macros

 We assume that the Macros have coalesced, and we can begin following their cooling from when the temperature of the ambient plasma is $10^9$K, at $z=3.7\times10^{8}$.
 (This is after any electroweak and QCD-associated phase transitions~\cite{1990PhLB..240..179N}.)
 We take the Macro to be isothermal at that moment with temperature equal to that of the plasma.
 The interior electrons, neutrons and protons will be degenerate.
 The cooling of neutron stars below this temperature has been well explored, and we have verified that our conclusions are insensitive to the details of the Macro cooling before this epoch.

 We assume that the Macro, like a NS, has a degenerate isothermal interior containing neutrons, protons and electrons, and a non-degenerate ``atmosphere'' of electrons and heavy ions.
-This acts as an insulating layer, keeping the interior warm as the ambient plasma cools.
-For a constant atmospheric photon luminosity $\mathcal{L}_\gamma$ the atmospheric density and temperature are related by
+This keeps the interior warm as the ambient plasma cools.
+For constant atmospheric photon luminosity $\mathcal{L}_\gamma$ the atmospheric density and temperature are related by

-where $\mu$, $Z$ and $W$ are the mean molecular weight, mass fraction of elements heavier than hydrogen and helium, and mass fraction of hydrogen.
+where $\mu$, $Z$ and $W$ are the mean molecular weight, metallicity or mass fraction of elements heavier than hydrogen and helium, and mass fraction of hydrogen.
+In case of a low metallicity atmosphere, the Kramer's opacity due to bound-free transitions assumed above will be exceeded by the opacity due to free-free transitions, which does not vanish for low metallicity.
+This means Eq.~\re{density_atm} will not diverge for small $Z$.

 Where the atmosphere meets the interior, the relation between density $\rho_{*}$ and temperature $T^*$ can be found (\cite{book} Chapter 4) by equating the electron pressure of the degenerate interior and the non-degenerate atmosphere